marykdb/maryk/documentation/properties/reference.md

 )
 ```

-## Byte representation
+## Storage/Transport Byte representation
 The key of the referenced DataObject as bytes.
+With transport the LENGTH_DELIMITED
+wiretype is used

 ## String representation
 Key as base64 value